 What IT skills are required for e-Commerce?

-Your choice of e-Commerce channel influences the type of IT skills you need.
+Which e-Commerce channel you go for influences the type of IT skills you need.

-Simple channels have simple IT skill needs.
-Complex channels have complex IT skills needs.
+Simple channels have fewer IT needs.
+Complex channels have more.

 The most complex channel is Direct-to-Consumer (D2C).
 Here, you control every step in the customer journey.
 As it has the broadest range of IT skill requirements, we’ll use it as the base for this article.